We Reviewed Dozens Of The Best Apps for Kids Ages 9 – 11 So You Don’t Have To. Here Are Our Top Picks.

 Dive inside your device and make your own machines!
 In Tinybop’s first maker app, kids are empowered to build anything they can imagine using the hardware and sensors already on your iPhone, iPad, or iPod touch. kids use a simple visual programming language to combine your device’s camera, microphone, speakers, gyroscope to make a light, a motion camera, a kaleidoscope or anything else you can think of!

-This app costs $2.99, but it’s amazing the things you can do with an iPad and some simple supplies.
+This app shows some of the amazing the things you can do with an iPad and some simple supplies.
 And who can resist building a “cookie thief catcher”?

 Explore a captivating digital playground in this tantalizing puzzle game!
 Children manipulate gears, chains, rods, and pulleys, to pull themselves through each level, which teaches them how different mechanisms affect one another when constructing a machine.
 Each reasoning challenge was carefully designed to adhere to the theories of educational technology pioneer Seymour Papert.

-The app costs $2.99.
-It’s an award winning puzzler that will keep kids engaged for hours.
+The app is an award winning puzzler that will keep kids engaged for hours.

 This award-winning, problem-solving game is an incredibly fun way to learn fractions.
 Thanks to the game’s research-proven effectiveness, kids get a head start at school while having fun with fundamental math concepts.
 Wow!
 Kids between 5 and 12 slice through ice and lava to clear the mammoth’s path, unraveling the mystery of fractions!